AntonioSberna/AntonioSberna/README.md

 Hi, you just reached the GitHub profile of [Antonio Sberna](antoniosberna.github.io/).

-I’m currently a PhD student at [Polytechnique University of Turin](https://www.polito.it/?lang=en).
+I’m currently a Research Fellow at [Polytechnique University of Turin](https://www.polito.it/?lang=en).
 My research activities are currently focusing mainly on the optimization of seismic retrofitting interventions in existing structures [(see my last pubblications)](https://antoniosberna.github.io/publication/).

 How to reach me 📫: